meee1/build/configs/u1/fvp/README.txt

-  a.Rename ARMfmuser to ARM0 and fmuser to $(whoami) for Unbuntu b.fvp/network/windows is the tools required for Windows c.fvp/network/linux is the tools required for Redhat
+  a.Rename ARMfmuser to ARM0 and fmuser to $(whoami) for Unbuntu b.fvp/network/windows is the tools required for Windows c.fvp/network/linux is the tools required for Redhat d.Don't use WIFI which can't work well with bridge